 - Create a water bath for the cheesecake by putting it inside a large oven-safe container, like a roasting pan.
 Fill the pan with hot (recently boiled) water so it comes about halfway up the side of the pan.
 (This is why it's super important your cake pan is well wrapped in aluminium foil - otherwise, the water will leak into the cheesecake!)
 I find the easiest way to do this is to have everything ready, then place the pan on the rack of the oven and pour the water in once already half inside.
 This stops you from having to carry it over to the oven with the water sloshing around.

 - Bake for 60-75 minutes. or until the edges are set, but the middle of the cheesecake is still slightly jiggly.
-For the absolute best results, turn the oven off and crack the door open slightly to let the cheesecake cool gradually in the oven.
+For the absolute best results, turn the oven off and crack the door open slightly to let the cheesecake cool gradually in the oven for about an hour.
 This helps to stop cracks from forming.
 However, if you need the oven, it's completely fine to take it out and let it cool on the counter.

 - Chop the chocolate into small pieces and put it in a bowl170 g (6 oz) Dark Chocolate